microsoft/bedrock/docs/fabrikate/README.md

 In this exercise we use Fabrikate to create a `.yaml` manifest and deploy a Docker container to a Bedrock cluster.

 ## Container
 The container is shown in the [Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).
 This is a simple UI voting application written in Python.
-Instead of deploying a new Kubernetes cluster, we will use the manifest provided with an existing Bedrock deployment, such as [
-A Walkthrough Deploying a Bedrock Environment](../azure-simple/README.md).
+Instead of deploying a new Kubernetes cluster, we will use the manifest provided in the quickstart with an existing Bedrock deployment, such as [A Walkthrough Deploying a Bedrock Environment](../azure-simple/README.md).

 ## Manifest
 The target manifest for Fabrikate is shown under the heading [Run the application](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#run-the-application).
 Copy the `.yaml` file provided in this section and create a file accessible in bash or Windows Subsystem for Linux (WSL Ubuntu).